 Theatrical makeup artists have a very exciting job.
-One day, they may be using rubber prosthesis to turn an actor into a terrifying zombie, while the next day, applying makeup to transform a group of actors and actresses into Victorian-era society members.
+One day, they may be using rubber prostheses to turn an actor into a terrifying zombie, while the next day, they may be applying makeup to transform a group of actors and actresses into Victorian-era society members.

 Preparing for a Theatrical Makeup Career